govindarajanv/CKA/mock-test/practice.md

 * Static Pod creation by kubelet
     -   Create a static pod on worker node
         -   Answer:
+            -   Sometimes there will be a few hints about static pod if there is no explicit mention like a pod on worker node by placing in a path like /etc/kubernetes/manifests
             -   create a static pod manifest in master node.
 Check kubelet config file and 'staticPodPath' configuration path (usually /etc/kubernetes/manifests)
             -   create a static pod on worker node.
 Create pod manifest in master node.
 Do scp to worker node. check the configuration path for staticPodPath, update if required.
 Restart kubelet service (enable). $ kubectl get pods -w on master, you should be able to see static pods.
         -